open-telemetry/opentelemetry-collector-contrib/receiver/awscontainerinsightreceiver/README.md

 The "FullPodName" attribute is the pod name including suffix.
 If false FullPodName label is not added.
 The default value is false

+**leader_lock_name (optional)**

+"LeaderLockName" can be used to optionally override the lock resource name to be used during leader election for EKS Container Insights.
+The elected leader is responsible for scraping cluster level metrics.
+The default value is "otel-container-insight-clusterleader".

 ## Sample configuration for Container Insights
 This is a sample configuration for AWS Container Insights using the `awscontainerinsightreceiver` and `awsemfexporter` for an EKS cluster:
 ```